 Services & Programs > Child Assault Prevention Training Center

-Child Assault Prevention Training Center
+Child Assault Prevention Program

-The East Bay Agency for Children is a recognized leader in teaching children and youth how to recognize and respond to situations that are unsafe and abusive, addressing the preventable aspects of child abuse, neglect and other forms of violence through services offered by the Child Assault Prevention (CAP) Training Center.
+The East Bay Agency for Children is a recognized leader in teaching children and youth how to recognize and respond to situations that are unsafe and abusive, addressing the preventable aspects of child abuse, neglect and other forms of violence through services offered by the Child Assault Prevention (CAP) Program.
 CAP workshops are provided to Alameda County children and youth from preschool through high school, with other specialized trainings offered to parents/care givers, school staff, youth serving professionals, and the community at-large.